 It is sunnah for the fasting person to eat suhoor, as reported in the hadith of Anas ibn Makik (RA) Anas ibn Maalik (RA) “The Prophet the Messenger of Allah (peace and blessings of Allah be upon him) said:

 The suhoor also works in differentiating our fasts from the people of the book.
-The Prophet (PBUH) said,
+The Prophet (peace be upon him) said,

-Even if one is full or having difficulty to wake up, he should at least have water to follow the sunnah as the Prophet (PBUH) has said “Take suhoor, even if it is only a mouthful of water” (Reported by Abu Yahya).
+Even if one is full or having difficulty to wake up, he should at least have water to follow the sunnah as the Prophet (peace be upon him) has said “Take suhoor, even if it is only a mouthful of water” (Reported by Abu Yahya).

 As always before eating the first morsel of food one should begin by saying which is to say Bismillaah (In the name of Allah).

-The supplication, which is one is to say open breaking the fast as reported from the Prophet (PBUH) is:
+The supplication, which is one is to say open breaking the fast as reported from the Prophet (peace be upon him) is:

 Narrated by Abu Dawood.
 Ibn Hajar has said in AlTalkhees AlHabeer: AlDaaraqutni said, its isnaad is saheeh.